MikeWangWZHL/Zemi/zemi/training/README.md

 # Quick Start Scripts

 ## Code Description
-The shell scripts started with `run_*` in `zemi/training` and `zemi/eval` are lowest level scripts that will call training and evaluation `.py` files.
-For conveniently run multiple experiments, we provide higher level scripts which will call both training and evalution lower level shell scripts, such as `zemi_base.sh`.
+The shell scripts started with `run_*` in `zemi/training` and `zemi/eval` are lower level scripts that will call training and evaluation `.py` files.
+For conveniently running multiple experiments, we provide higher level scripts, such as `zemi_base.sh`, which will call lower level shell scripts for both training and evalution.
 The comments for each positional arguments can be found in each of the higher level scripts, such as `zemi_base.sh`.
 For Zemi and FiD models, we will further include a config file from `perceiver_configs/` which is used for config the model architecture, such as the number of augmentation, latent size, etc (detailed in the following section)

 ## Perceiver Config Documentation
 The json file in `perceiver_configs/` directory contains the main configuration for Zemi and FiD model architecture.
 The following table shows the description of each fields.